Tokusou Sentai Dekaranger

 Tokusou Sentai Dekaranger (特捜戦隊デカレンジャー, Tokusō Sentai Dekarenjā) (Note: (特捜, Tokusō) translates as "Special Investigation".
 In the series context, the word "Special Police" (omitting the "Sentai" name) was used as the English translation of the series title.)
 (Note: (刑事, Deka) is the Japanese colloquial slang for a detective on the police force, and is also Greek for the number 10.) is a Japanese Tokusatsu television show and the twenty-eighth production of the Super Sentai metaseries produced by Toei.
 It aired from February 15, 2004, to February 6, 2005, replacing Bakuryū Sentai Abaranger and was replaced by Mahō Sentai Magiranger.
 The program was part of TV Asahi's 2004 Super Hero Time block with Kamen Rider Blade.
 The action footage from the show was used for the American series, Power Rangers S.P.D..
 Shout!
 Factory released the series on Region 1 DVD in the United States on February 14, 2023.

 Story

-Welcome to Megalopolis!
-Once a peaceful Earth city, it's now a haven for criminals aided by the nefarious Alienizer arms dealer, Agent Abrella.
+Megalopolis, Once a peaceful Earth city, is now a haven for criminals aided by the nefarious Alienizer arms dealer, Agent Abrella.
 Now it's up to Ban Akaza and the Special Police Dekarangers to protect the Earth from the invading Alienizers and finally bring peace and justice back to the planet.